Best Time to Visit Greece & the islands

 Are you running a tight budget and high season islands seem to be out of reach?
-It is totally possible to adjust your travel plans so that you can save money without missing the opportunity to see your dream destination.
+It is totally possible to adjust your travel plans so that you can save money without missing the opportunity to see your dream destination!

-The cheapest flights to Greece are usually available in the autumn and late spring, since the vast majority of people are unable to travel during this time of the year.
+The cheapest flights are usually available in the late autumn and early spring since the vast majority of people are unable to travel during this time of the year.

-Another good option is to visit mountainous “Christmas” destinations during the fall or spring.
+Another good option is to visit mountainous destinations during the fall or spring.
 Nature is truly beautiful at these times and it is much easier to drive around and explore, if you don’t mind missing out on skiing and snowboarding.

 Several affordable luxury options are also available until June.